aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/30-hello-cdk/200-lambda.md

    scope of _current_ construct, which means you'll usually just want to pass `this` for the first argument.
 Make a habit out of it.
 2. __`id`__: the second argument is the __local identity__ of the construct.
-   It's an ID that has to be unique amongst construct within the same scope.
+   It's an ID that has to be unique amongst constructs within the same scope.
 The CDK uses this identity to calculate the CloudFormation [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) for each resource defined within this scope. *To read more about IDs in the